 Moreover, India is the largest two-wheeler market in the world and it is going to remain for the next few decades.
 There is a segment of people that are coming out of poverty every year in India and they cannot directly go into the four-wheeler space.
 That is the segment we are trying to address.

 We have developed a big tech stack in terms of software and electronic hardware over the years.
-A lot of people have suggested us to sell that technology to other OEMs, but that is not our objective.
+Many people have suggested we sell that technology to other OEMs, but that is not our objective.

 Our goal is to revolutionize commuting, by making the entire experience of commuting on a two-wheeler better, easier and safer.

 Over the years, our team has developed some really cool technology, including a patent on collision detection to improve the safety of the bike.

 Electric Vehicle is a capital-intensive business, being a startup how do you plan to go about this?

 We are looking at a very minimal Capex at least for the next 12-18 months.
 We do not want to put 100 million vehicles on the road, we are happy to start with 30 vehicles a month.